Listen: Chris Witts presents Morning Devotions.

 Hope 103.2 is proudly supported by

 When you think about words, statistics say we speak about one-fifth of our entire lives.
 The average person has over thirty conversations a day.
-That would fill up in a year sixty-six books at eight hundred pages a book – each year.
+That would fill up in a year 66 books at 800 pages a book—each year.
 Crazy, huh?
 There are lots of opportunities to make mistakes.

-I want to read a poem.
-It is called Nobody’s Friend It goes like this;
+I want to read a poem called “My Name Is Gossip”.
+It goes like this:

 My name is Gossip.